dbat1sta/cyberportfolio/README.md

 # Hello, I'm David
 [LinkedIn](https://www.linkedin.com/in/david-batista-071464192/)
-I am a current graduate level computer sceince student with a profound interst in technology and a detdciation to solving complex problems.
+I am a current graduate level computer sceince student with a profound interst in technology and a dedication to solving complex problems.

 # Objective

-My computer science journey had caused me to develop a passion for cybersecurity and the technology that defends digital systems.
-I am eager to begin my career in the field, specifically aiming to join a team as a information security specialist.
-Currently building projects and working with different technologies to enhance overall understanding of security principles and to prepare for professional application.
+My computer science journey had caused me to develop a passion for cybersecurity and the complex technologies used to defend systems.
+I am eager to kickstart my career in the field, specifically aiming to join a team as a information security specialist.

+With this portfolio I aim to demonstrate my passion and expertise by showcasing personal projects and labs, I've developed to enhance my overall understanding of security principles, and to prepare for professional application.

 # Projects